ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 In certain cases, this configuration might become obsolete.
-For example, when a new Ansys version is installed, and the old one is removed.
+For example, when a new Ansys version is installed and an earlier installation is removed.
-To update this configuration file with the latest path, do the following:
+To update this configuration file with the latest path, use:

 .. code:: python